Cleve Pozar

 Born Robert F. Pozar in 1941, Cleve Pozar was schooled in wide breadth of musical styles, including Afro-Cuban, Latin, jazz, free improvisation, classical, avant-garde, funk, country, polka, & more.
 In the early '60s, Pozar participated in some of the pivotal events in free jazz & avant-garde classical music, playing with Bill Dixon at the October Revolution in Jazz & with Gordon Mumma, Robert Ashley, Eric Dolphy, & many others at the ONCE Festivals in Ann Arbor.
 Among Pozar's first appearances on record are some seminal titles: Bob James' Bold Conceptions & Explosions (ESP-Disk), and Bill Dixon’s Intents and Purposes.
 Dixon also produced Pozar’s first album as a leader, Good Golly Miss Nancy, which was released by Savoy in 1967.

 In 1974, he followed it up with a private-press album, Cleve Solo Percussion, which introduced his solo act (& a name change).
 Largely ignored at the time of its release, in recent years it has steadily become an underground favorite.
 That record is the focus of this interview, conducted in October 2008.
-Original copies of the record are available here while supplies last. (sorry, sold out, but his Let's Try It Again CD is available at the moment) Further articles were added below on January 15, 2024. – Adam Lore
+Original copies of the record are available here while supplies last. (sorry, sold out, but his Let's Try It Again CD is available at the moment) Further articles were added below in January & July 2024. – Adam Lore

 cleve pozar playing percussion